timkmecl/codegpt/README.md

 <br>

-*This is currently a work-in-progress.
-You can also try [ChatGPT extension](https://github.com/timkmecl/chatgpt) which is smarter, but the setup is more complicated and it may not work (403/429 errors)*
+*This is currently a work-in-progress, if there are any problems please let me know.
+You can also try [ChatGPT extension](https://github.com/timkmecl/chatgpt-vscode) which is smarter, but the setup is more complicated and it may not work (403/429 errors)*

 <br>